DragonSenses/Algorithms/LeetCode/226-invert-binary-tree/problem.md

   - Due to recursion, `O(h)` function calls will be placed on the runtime stack in the worst case, where `h` is the height of the tree.
   - Because `h` is an element of `O(n)`, the space complexity is `O(n)`.

+# Iterative

+- **Iterative Approach**: Uses a queue for level-order traversal, avoiding the call stack.